All Products

 Region limits

-Regional ESSDs are available only in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hong Kong), and Singapore.
+Regional ESSDs are available only in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Shenzhen), China (Hong Kong), Singapore, China (Ulanqab), Malaysia (Kuala Lumpur), and Indonesia (Jakarta).

 Instance type limits

-For information about the instance families that support Regional ESSDs, see Overview of instance families.
+For information about the instance families that support regional ESSDs, see Instance families.

 Feature limits